nitinmano/Music-Megathread/README.md

 - [lrcget](https://github.com/tranxuanthang/lrcget) - Utility for mass-downloading LRC synced lyrics for your offline music library

 - [Alspotron](https://github.com/organization/alspotron) - Shows the egg lyrics of the track, playing on Spotify / YouTube Music

+- [better-lyrics](https://github.com/boidushya/better-lyrics) - Browser extension to show lyrics for the song playing in YouTube Music.

 ### ▷ Music Production